 Design is an acquired taste

-Although high velocity fans are traditionally very large and floor based, recently companies have introduced a range of smaller (15 inch and less blade size) and mountable/carrying high velocity fans to better cater to the smaller/medium house market along with Portable AC's and for people that have smaller areas they went to cool or ventilate that would benefit from the unique power and properties of high velocity fans.
+Although high-velocity fans are traditionally very large and floor based, recently companies have introduced a range of smaller (15 inch and less blade size) and mountable/carrying high velocity fans to better cater to the the /medium house market along with Portable AC's and for people that have smaller areas they went to cool or ventilate that would benefit from the unique power and properties of high-velocity fans.